 5. Icod de los Vinos / Drago Park

 Tenerife is full of charming little villages that, along with its natural landscapes, are absolutely worth visiting.
 Orotava is one of them: especially when the locals celebrate Corpus Christi by decorating their streets and the main town square with carpets made from sand, flowers, and seeds.
-(Read more: The Most Colorful Villages in Spain that simply belongs on your Spanish bucket list!
+Orotava is one of The Most Colorful Villages in Spain that simply belongs on your Spanish bucket list!

 7. Loro Parque

-Loro Parque is one of the most visited places on Tenerife, so I feel like I must include it, however for me it was the least interesting stop on this trip.
-I honestly feel conflicted about the concept of the zoo and even though I had many wonderful experiences with animals at places like Jardin del Papagayo in Benicarlo/Spain (Read more…) most of those were closer to sanctuaries.
-It is true Loro Parque has an impressive feedback all over the internet: they also work hard on their image, while stating everywhere how many humanitarian projects across the globe they currently support.
+Loro Parque is one of the most visited places in Tenerife, so I feel like I must include it.
+Nevertheless, I liked it less than many other sites on the island.
+I honestly feel conflicted about the concept of the zoo and even though I had many wonderful experiences with animals at places like Jardin del Papagayo in Benicarlo/Spain, most of those were closer to sanctuaries.
+It is true Loro Parque has impressive feedback all over the internet: they also work hard on their image, while stating everywhere how many humanitarian projects across the globe they currently support.
 But it is essentially a simple zoo.
-Long story short: if you like visiting zoos, you´ll probably enjoy this one, if not – don´t waste your time – you won´t find anything out of this world impressive.

 8. El Caleton De Garachico

 El Caleton de Garachico is an incredibly beautiful and wide variety of different kinds of seawater pools.
-El Caleton De Garachico normally gets quite crowded and the parking is almost impossible after 10.30 a.m.
+This place normally gets quite crowded and parking is almost impossible after 10.30 a.m.

 A small charming fishing village 18km south of Santa Cruz, famous for its Basilica and the statues of the Guanche chiefs (native people on the island before the Spanish conquest in the 15th century) along the sea wall.